When cooked properly, Field Peas are full of flavor delicious unique to only themselves. Here are tips on how to cook them perfectly.

 Crowder, Dixie Lee, Mississippi Silver, Old Timer, White Acre, Red Ripper, Big Boy, Stick Up, Pole Cat, Wash Day, Rattle Snake, Purple Hull, Bird, Iron Clay…these are just a few of the eclectic names for the beloved summer southern crop known as the Field Pea.
 Why so many names?
 There are hundreds of names for the little peas because there are hundreds of varieties, each special in their own way.
 During this relentless, humid, hotter than Hades weather here in the South; it helps to know our beloved Field Pea is now in season!

-If you cook a pot a field peas, top them with tomatoes, hot peppers, and or onions, and serve with a side of cornbread; you have a delicious, warm, flavorful meal.
+Top your field peas with tomatoes, hot peppers, and or onions, and serve with a side of cornbread; this makes a delicious, warm, flavorful meal.
 We call these types of dishes Soul Food because they make your belly full and your heart warm.
-My Mother-In-Law and Father-In-Law make the best Field Peas.
+My Mother-In-Law and Father-In-Law makes the best Field Peas.
 After years of practicing, I am getting close, but I will never make them quite as good as they do.

-- 2½ cups water (you can substitute chicken stock)
+- 2½ cups water you can substitute chicken stock or vegetable stock

 - OR 2 teaspoons of bacon grease